- What is Women's and Gender Studies?

 What is Women's and Gender Studies?

-Studying women often begins with the study of women's experience and analyzing the way gender structures a society.
+Studying women and gender often begins with the study of women's experience and analyzing the way gender structures a society.
 At its core, Women's and Gender Studies recognizes the importance of diversity and the consequences of differential power and opportunity.
 A central theme in Women's and Gender Studies revolves around the questions pertaining to ethics and justice.

 Women's and Gender Studies represents both a content area (women and gender) and an approach which includes feminist pedagogy, feminist methodologies, and feminist strategies of interpretation.
 Saint Louis University has a growing Women's and Gender Studies Department, open to people of all genders, with courses focusing on women and gender across the curriculum of Arts & Sciences and including professional schools such as nursing, law, and social work.